At a Glance

 Working closely with the Spa Creek Conservancy, its constituents, and community members, Biohabitats led the implementation of stream and wetland restoration at Hawkins Cove.
 The restoration, which was designed within the existing, incised channel alignment, involved raising the stream bed elevation to connect to adjacent floodplain areas.
 This approach allows the system’s ecological function to be improved, rather than degraded, by increasingly frequent flooding events, as flows now enhance adjacent wetlands.
 The restoration approach will also help to passively remove invasive vegetation within the project area by changing the soil moisture regime.

 The project also incorporated the regenerative stormwater conveyance (RSC) of an ephemeral outfall channel as well as stabilization of other shorter outfall systems flowing into the main stem Hawkins Cove stream.
 The restoration, coupled with recently installed upland stormwater Best Management Practices (BMPs) in the watershed, will result in watershed-scale stormwater remediation in this important headwater system.

-Construction of the Hawkins Cover was completed March 2018, with wetland plantings to be performed later in spring.
 Despite setbacks experienced during heavy rains and the permitting challenges associated with the site’s high density of residential development, the project was completed ahead of schedule.

 Community, Design & Build, Ecological Restoration, Research & Development, Urban Ecology, Water